The moduli space of multi-scale differentials: The topology on (classical) augmented space

 This defines an operator $V\colon \calO_U^0\to \calV(U)^S$ which is evidently bounded.
 It is a left inverse to $D_{1}\Psi$ by Cartan's equality $\calL_v\omega = d (\omega(v))$ (for closed~$\omega$).
 This completes the verification of the hypothesis of the Implicit Function Theorem. \end{proof}

-To complete the proof of Theorem~\ref{thm:conformal_convergence} it remains to verify the following result. \begin{lm} Let $E$ and $F$ be complex Banach spaces containing open sets~$U$ and $V$ respectively, and let $f\colon U\times V\to \CC$ a bounded holomorphic function.
+To complete the proof of Theorem~\ref{thm:conformal_convergence} it remains to verify the following universal property. \begin{lm} Let $E$ and $F$ be complex Banach spaces containing open sets~$U$ and $V$ respectively, and let $f\colon U\times V\to \CC$ a bounded holomorphic function.
 Then the map $F \colon U \to \calO_V$ defined by $F(z)(w) = f(z,w)$ is a holomorphic function with

 \end{lm}

 \begin{proof} Given $(z,w)\in U\times V$, suppose $B_R(z)$ is contained in~$U$.
 By the Cauchy integral formula, we then have

 where $M$ is a uniform bound for $|f|$ on $U \times V$.
 Given $z\in U$, let $D_z\colon E \to \calO_V$ be the bounded operator $D_z(h)(w) = D_1 f_{(z,w)}(h).$ We claim that $F$ is differentiable at $z$ with first derivative $D_z$.
 Since $D_z$ is complex linear, it implies that $F$ is holomorphic.
 This follows immediately from the bound